-Beginning his second season at Alabama, Ed Allen was named the head women's volleyball coach at the Capstone on January 10, 2011.
-Allen came to Tuscaloosa in 2011 after being named the 2010 Conference USA Coach of the Year and the 2010 AVCA Midwest Regional Coach of the Year at the University of Tulsa.
+Ed Allen returns for his fourth season as the head women's volleyball coach at the University of Alabama in 2014.
+Allen was named the head women's volleyball coach at the Capstone on Jan.
+10, 2011, after being named the 2010 Conference USA Coach of the Year and the 2010 AVCA Midwest Regional Coach of the Year at the University of Tulsa.

-Allen is a six-time conference coach of the year award winner, has guided his teams to five regular season titles, four conference tournament titles, and the NCAA postseason four times.
-Additionally, he has coached 61 all-conference performers and eight conference player of the year selections.
+Allen is a six-time conference coach of the year award winner, while guiding his teams to five regular-season titles, four conference tournament titles, and the NCAA postseason four times.
+He has coached 61 all-conference performers and eight conference player of the year selections.

-In his last season at Tulsa (2010), he guided the Golden Hurricane to a school-record 31 wins, including a perfect 20-0 record in Conference USA action.
-The 20 conference wins also set a new school mark.
-He also guided Tulsa to the program's first NCAA Tournament victory, a 3-0 upset win over 13th-seeded LSU.
+In his final season at Tulsa (2010), Allen guided the Golden Hurricane to a school-record 31 wins, including a 20-0 record in Conference USA action.
+The 20 conference wins also set a school mark, and he guided Tulsa to the program's first NCAA Tournament victory, a 3-0 upset win over 13th-seeded LSU.

-In 2010, Tulsa captured the C-USA regular season title for the second time in school history, the first coming in 2006 (Allen's first year with the program).
-He led Tulsa to a 31-3 campaign and a second round finish in the NCAA Tournament in 2010.
+In 2010, Tulsa captured the C-USA regular-season title for the second time in school history, the first coming in 2006 (Allen's first year with the program).
+He led Tulsa to a 31-3 campaign and a second-round finish in the 2010 NCAA Tournament.

-In five seasons at Tulsa, Allen led his team to at least 20 wins each year, and compiled an overall record of 133-37 (.782), with a 65-19 (.774) conference mark.
-He was the fastest Golden Hurricane coach to reach 100 wins since the program began in 1976, accumulating more wins in the first five seasons than any other coach in the history of the program.
+In five seasons at Tulsa, Allen led his team to at least 20 wins each year and compiled an overall record of 133-37 (.782), with a 65-19 (.774) conference mark.
+He became the fastest Golden Hurricane coach to reach 100 wins since the program began in 1976, accumulating more wins in the first five seasons than any other coach in the history of the program.

-A total of 24 Tulsa volleyball players were all-conference selections during Allen's tenure, including nine first-team selections, two player of the year honorees, three setter of the year honorees, and one freshman of the year awardee.
-In 2010, Tyler Henderson was named the C-USA Player of the Year, and garnered her second straight AVCA All-America selection.
+Tulsa volleyball players combined for 24 all-conference selections during Allen's tenure, including nine first-team selections, two player of the year honorees, three setter of the year honorees, and one freshman of the year.
+Tyler Henderson was named the 2010 C-USA Player of the Year and garnered her second straight AVCA All-America selection.
 Henderson was the second All-American for Tulsa to be coached by Allen.
-The other was setter Julia Silva, now an assistant coach at Alabama, who was a three-time AVCA Honorable Mention All-American and a two-time C-USA Setter of the Year award winner.
+The other was setter Julia Silva, a former assistant coach at Alabama, who was a three-time AVCA honorable mention All-American and a two-time C-USA Setter of the Year.

-In his last nine seasons as a head coach, Allen has guided his teams to eight regular season or tournament championships.
-His first squad (2006) at Tulsa won the C-USA regular season title, while his second (2007) won the C-USA postseason tournament crown, earning the school's first NCAA Tournament berth.
+In his last 12 seasons as a head coach, Allen has guided his teams to eight regular-season or tournament championships.
+His first squad (2006) at Tulsa won the C-USA regular-season title, while his second (2007) won the C-USA postseason tournament crown, earning the program's first NCAA Tournament berth.
 He was named the Conference USA Coach of the Year twice, first in 2006 and again in 2010.

 Prior to Tulsa, Allen spent three seasons (2003-05) as the head volleyball coach at Presbyterian College in Clinton, S.C.
-During his tenure, Allen's teams compiled an overall 94-18 record, a 39-3 conference mark, won three straight South Atlantic Conference Championships, two conference tournament titles and qualified for the NCAA Division II National Tournament twice.
-At Presbyterian, Allen coached three conference players of the year, two conference tournament MVPs, one freshman of the year, 12 all-conference players, five all-region selections and two All-Americans.
+During his tenure, Allen's teams compiled an overall 94-18 record, a 39-3 conference mark, won three South Atlantic Conference Championships, two conference tournament titles and qualified for the NCAA Division II National Tournament twice.
+At Presbyterian, Allen coached two All-Americans, three conference players of the year, two conference tournament MVPs, one freshman of the year, 12 all-conference players and five all-region selections.

-Before that, Allen spent 11 years as head coach of the Anderson University volleyball program in Anderson, Ind.
-During his tenure, he built the program into one of the nation's premier NCAA Division III squads.
+Allen spent 11 years as head coach of the Anderson University volleyball program in Anderson, Ind.
+During that tenure, he built the program into one of the nation's premier NCAA Division III squads.
 His teams compiled a program-record 11 straight winning seasons, including nine 20-win seasons, won 17 tournament titles, and posted a 267-128 (.676) record.
-He coached 34 all-conference, 23 all-tournament, and two conference player of the year selections during his tenure with the Ravens.
+He coached 34 all-conference, 23 all-tournament, and two conference players of the year during his tenure with the Ravens.

-Allen also served as assistant director of athletics at Anderson University for seven years where he was responsible for facility management.
-In five of his final six years at Anderson, Allen's teams earned Academic All-America mentions and in each of his 11 years as head coach at Anderson the team compiled at least a 3.0 GPA.
-He also coached four academic all-region and two academic All-America selections at Anderson.
+Allen also served as assistant director of athletics at Anderson University for seven years and was responsible for facility management.
+In five of his final six years at Anderson, Allen's teams earned CoSIDA Academic All-America honorees and in each of his 11 years as head coach at Anderson the team compiled at least a cumulative 3.0 GPA.
+He also coached two academic All-Americans and four academic all-region selections at Anderson.

 Prior to moving to the collegiate level, Allen was an assistant volleyball coach at Pendleton Heights (Ind.)
 High School for three years (1989-91) and also had a two-year mark of 33-6 as the junior varsity coach.

-Allen, 47, and his wife, Karis, have three sons: Drake, Payton and Nolan.
+Allen, 49, and his wife Karis have three sons: Drake, Payton and Nolan.